How do you Care for Calathea Indoors?

 Are Calathea Easy to Grow?

-Calathea can be quite difficult for beginners to grow as they are quite specific about their preferred environment when indoors.
+Calathea can be pretty tricky for beginners to grow as they are quite specific about their preferred environment when indoors.

-Growing calathea indoors successfully is all about understanding how they grow in their native environment and recreating some of these conditions indoors.
+To grow calathea indoors successfully, we need to think about how they grow in their native environment and recreate some of these conditions indoors.

 Calathea Light Requirements

-Calathea grows naturally under a canopy out of direct sunlight, so replicate these conditions by placing your calathea in bright indirect light when indoors.
-Direct sunlight scorches the leaves brown whereas too much shade causes poor, leggy growth that droops.
+Calathea grows naturally under a canopy out of direct sunlight, so recreate these conditions by placing your calathea in bright indirect light when indoors.
+Direct sunlight scorches the leaves brown, whereas too much shade causes poor, leggy growth that droops.

 I personally find the best results when growing my calathea in a room with a south-facing window so the room is brightly lit but with the plant set back from any direct light.